adsaines/wizard-gallery/README.md

 3) Consume and show one of the items in the API
 4) Create a form for that item
 5) Repeat 3/4 add-nasuem until API is all consumed

+Also, somewhere in here we need to make a branch or two.